Updated: Jul 24

 Look for automation solutions that can augment attorneys at whatever level of technical skill they have now.
 If they can operate a flip phone and a laptop, they can log into a web site and push a start button.
 If they skillfully use document review solutions and run SQL queries in a relational database, they’ll probably jump at having AI tools performing advanced tasks like generating adverse witness response analyses.

 Adjust your metrics of success in stages.
 Start small and expand.
 I’ll use the Cloud Court app for example.
 Suppose you have a matter where you’re noticed for several depositions.
-You want to try the Base Module to augment an already-scheduled court reporting service.
+You want to try a realtime transcription tool to augment an already-scheduled court reporting service.
 Having the AI-driven realtime transcription takes some weight off the attorney’s shoulders.
 It turns out to be worth the few clicks, and they give it their seal of approval.
 Within a few months, every litigation attorney is having the app ride shotgun in every deposition – taking and defending.

 Over time, small successes (or null experiences or failures) will accumulate into a general sense of whether a solution is beneficial.
 Then you take the next incremental step, and the next one.
 As you prove the concept, one or a few users at a time, you may upgrade your license agreement or subscription plan, or you don’t.